RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 ### $\mathsf{P}$ vs $\mathsf{P/poly}$

-First, it is not hard to show that $\mathsf{P} \subseteq \mathsf{P/poly}$ by showing a polynomial reduction from a polynomial turing machine to a polynomial circuit family.
-I won't go into the details here, and you can take it as a nice exercise. <Footnote>The idea is to simulate a turing machine using a circuit: Assuming the machine terminates after at most $n^c$ steps, it also must use at most $n^c$ memory cells on the tape.
+First, it is not hard to show that $\mathsf{P} \subseteq \mathsf{P/poly}$ by showing a polynomial reduction from a polynomial Turing machine to a polynomial circuit family.
+I won't go into the details here, and you can take it as a nice exercise. <Footnote>The idea is to simulate a Turing machine using a circuit: Assuming the machine terminates after at most $n^c$ steps, it also must use at most $n^c$ memory cells on the tape.
 The simulating circuit can then be of size $\mathcal{O}(n^{2c})$, where in each of the $n^c$ steps we also store and propagate all of the $\mathcal{O}(n^c)$ accessible tape cells, in addition to the position of the head and the state of the internal state machine.</Footnote>

-On the other hand, $\mathsf{P/poly}$ is strictly more powerful than $\mathsf{P}$ because it permits *non-uniformity*: it allows a different polynomial-size circuit for each input length, with no requirement that these circuits be generated by a single, efficiently computable process. <Footnote>The way to define uniform circuit complexity classes is to require a single turing machine to generate an encoding of the circuits, provided the number of inputs variables of the circuit as input to the turing machine.
-We then restrict the turing machine (by time and space), to restrict the uniformity.
-A commonly used uniformity type is polytime-uniformity, which requires the turing machine to run in polynomial time.
-Logspace-uniformity is exactly P.</Footnote>
+On the other hand, $\mathsf{P/poly}$ is strictly more powerful than $\mathsf{P}$ because it permits *non-uniformity*: it allows a different polynomial-size circuit for each input length, with no requirement that these circuits be generated by a single, efficiently computable process. <Footnote>The way to define uniform circuit complexity classes is to require a single Turing machine to generate an encoding of the circuits, provided with the number of input variables of the circuit as input to the Turing machine.
+We then restrict the Turing machine (by time and space), to constrain the uniformity.
+A commonly used uniformity type is polytime-uniformity, which requires the Turing machine to run in polynomial time.
+Logspace-uniformity is equivalent to P.</Footnote>

 Suppose that $L \notin \mathsf{P}$ is a language over a countable alphabet $\Sigma$.
+Since $L$ is a language over a countable alphabet $\Sigma$, we can enumerate its words.
-Since $\Sigma^* \subseteq L$ is also countable, let $\{w_1, w_2, \dots \}$ be an arbitrary enumeration of the words in $L$.
+Let $\{w_1, w_2, \dots \}$ be such arbitrary enumeration.
 We now define a new language

 $$